Goat Rocks

 Goat Rocks is an extinct stratovolcano in the Cascade Range, located between Mount Rainier and Mount Adams in southern Washington.

-In 2019 I thru-hiked every mile of the Pacific Crest Trail from North to South in 108 days.
-Goat Rocks it was one of the highlights.
+In 2019, I thru-hiked every mile of the Pacific Crest Trail from north to south in 108 days.
+Goat Rocks was one of the highlights.

 The Pacific Crest Trail (PCT), officially designated as the Pacific Crest National Scenic Trail, is a long-distance hiking and equestrian trail closely aligned with the highest portion of the Cascade and Sierra Nevada mountain ranges, which lie 100 to 150 miles (160 to 240 km) east of the U.S. Pacific coast.
 The trail's southern terminus is just south of Campo, California by the U.S. border with Mexico, and its northern terminus is on the Canada–US border on the edge of Manning Park in British Columbia; it passes through the states of California, Oregon, and Washington.